matthieuMoisson/teads/readme.md

       .setMaxIter(100)
 ````

-We can now fit the model and calculate the accuracy
+Next I fit the model and calculate the accuracy

 ````
     // train the model